MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ## DESCRIPTION

 This cmdlet creates a new container type of the standard or trial status.
 A trial container type does not have a billing profile associated with it and has a validity of 30 days.
 A standard container type has a billing profile associated with it.
-With the use of '-IsPassThroughBilling', we can create a direct to customer billed container type.
+With the use of `-IsPassThroughBilling`, we can create a direct to customer billed container type.

 You must be a SharePoint Embedded Administrator to run this cmdlet.